7 insanely brilliant home remodeling ideas

 Whether you’re in a tiny apartment or a multi-story house, there are a ton of ways to open up more space in your home.
-If you need a little inspiration, check out some of these clever ideas.
-Whether it’s creating more room for storage, adding an extra bathroom, or creating a home office, these are sure to spark some fresh ideas for your home.
+If you need a little inspiration, check out some of these clever DIY home improvement ideas.
+Whether it’s creating more room for storage, adding an extra bathroom, or creating a home workspace, these are sure to spark some fresh ideas for your home.

 1. Plant a vertical indoor herb garden

 This idea is a must-have for at-home chefs.
 Fresh herbs are wonderful to always have on hand, but when it gets cold during the winter months your outdoor herb garden won’t fare so well.
 Here’s a smart way to keep your herb garden thriving all year round—bring it indoors!
 To make the most of your space, use an open wall to create a vertical herb garden.